Jennifer-Yu/SHELL_JENNIFERYU_JOHNPARK/README.md

 Bugs:
 - cd + space is supposed to bring you back to the home directory. but ours doesn't
+- redirectin has some serious issues!!
+- pipes aren't functional

 Files & Function Headers: